fbpx

 10. How many countries have you been to?

-7 but in my head I’ve travelled all over the world
+7 but in my head, I’ve travelled all over the world

 11. What is the most interesting city to visit in your country?

 Mmmmh it has got to be Kisumu City.
 I love going here whenever I get a chance.
-I enjoy visiting the Kisumu Impala Sanctuary in the morning, feasting on fish at Lwangni for lunch then watching the sunset by the lake.
+I enjoy visiting the Kisumu Impala Sanctuary in the morning, feasting on fish at Lwangni for lunch and then watching the sunset by the lake.

 12. What is the most interesting souvenir that you have ever bought on one of your holidays?